JeremyRubin/tortise/README.md

 ### Instructions
+0. Make sure you have the latest python installed, using a tool like brew
 0. Clone this repository to your home directory
 1. Install Tor Browser: https://www.torproject.org/
 2. Add the following lines to your torrc file.